 Takeaway: Being realistic with our time means being honest with ourselves about our weekly commitments and desires.
 Check your action items twice and assign a time frame to each item.
 This will give you a more realistic understanding of how much you can accomplish each day and week.

 As you continue to work on increasing your productivity, feel free to refer back to this article as a quick refresher.
 Start implementing these processes one at a time.
 Be patient with yourself.
 Let yourself experiment, try, and fail in order to find what works best for you.
 Even if you only implemented one of the three processes we covered, your productivity will increase.

-Cheers to being our most productive selves in 2019!
+Cheers to being our most productive selves in the new year!